-The Future of Ransomware: An In-Depth Look at the Threat Landscape
+The Future of Ransomware: An In-Depth Look at the Current Threat Landscape

 The future of ransomware is a constantly evolving as the IT landscape grows increasingly more complex.
 New threats and attack methods are constantly cropping up giving no time for businesses to catchup.
 The proliferation of ransomware attacks in recent years has had a significant impact on organizations regardless of their size, enterprise or SMB.
 Some paying millions of dollars in ransom demands in order to regain access to their critical data.